Why Going Back to the Doctor Matters

 2. Have preventive cancer screenings.

 Having routine cancer screenings can help find cancer early, when it is more treatable.
 This includes mammograms, colon cancer screenings, and Pap tests.
 Talk to your primary care provider (PCP) about which screenings you should have and when.
+Ask your PCP about scheduling your mammogram before receiving a COVID-19 vaccine or 4-6 weeks after your last dose.
 Your PCP can also recommend where you should have the screening done.
 These preventive care screenings are often offered at no cost when you see an in-network provider.

 3. Get care for ongoing health conditions.